adarsha1198/Vedor-performance-analysis/README.md

-## 📊 Vendor Performance Analysis
+##  Vendor Performance Analysis
-## 📌 Project Overview
+##  Project Overview

-This project analyzes vendor performance by building an end-to-end data pipeline from raw data ingestion to business intelligence reporting.
+This project analyzes vendor performance by building an end-to-end data project from raw data ingestion to business intelligence reporting.

-The goal is to evaluate:
+# The goal is to evaluate:

 ## Vendor profitability
 Sales performance